-You must be at least 18 years old to train for a VBRV class licence.
+You must be at least 18 years old to train for a VBRV level 1 survey licence.

 Find a trainer

-Before registering as a trainee Natural England VBRV you must find a registered/licensed trainer who’s willing to train you.
-Contact your local bat group to see if they have a trainer.
-If you’re unsuccessful Natural England can try to find a trainer for you but can’t guarantee to do so.
+Before registering as a trainee VBRV you must find a registered and licensed trainer who’s willing to train you.
+Contact your local bat group to find out if they have a trainer available.
+If they do not, Natural England can try to find you a trainer from neighbouring bat groups.

 VBRV trainers will use their experience and judgement to decide if they can train you.
-They should give you a clear and reasonable explanation for their decision if they don’t want to take you on.
-If you’re not satisfied with this explanation contact Mrs Chris Bryant at email@example.com or on 07747 456719.
+They should give you a clear and reasonable explanation for their decision if they do not want to take you on.
+If you’re not satisfied with their explanation please email firstname.lastname@example.org.

 Register as a trainee

-When you’ve found a trainer you should register as a trainee VBRV with Natural England by completing a VBRV expression of interest form.
-You’ll then receive your email induction pack and an invitation to a telephone induction conversation.
+When you’ve found a trainer, fill in the expression of interest form to register as a trainee VBRV.
+Natural England will then email you an induction pack and invite you to a telephone induction.

-You’ll accompany your trainer and other VBRVs on a number of roost visits until you’ve the right knowledge, skills and experience to gain your licence.
+You’ll need to go on bat roost visits with your trainer and other licenced VBRVs until you’ve got the right knowledge, skills and experience to receive your licence.

 - asbestos awareness